 Famous for its frankly dizzying array of business cards, you might not know that MOO also makes notebooks.
-Built by the company's in-house designers with the same care and consideration as its business cards, MOO's Notebooks come in hard and soft cover form.
+Built by the company's in-house designers with the same care and consideration as its business cards, MOO's notebooks come with either hard or soft covers.

 Thanks to their binding, the MOO Notebooks can be laid perfectly flat.
 This is welcome news for left-handed creatives, who need no longer be hindered by spines creating impractical bulges under the pages.
-Topped off with a quality cloth cover and a slipcase to keep the notebook protected, this is a premium journal with an accessible price.
+Add to that a quality cloth cover and a slipcase to keep the notebook protected, and you've got one of the best notebooks for designers, at an accessible price.